jolyon129/simple-distributed-web-application/README.md

 # Stage 1 Explanation

+I implemented a memory session layer which is actually LRU under the hood.
+The memory DB for users and lists is implemented by `list.List` and `set`.

+Every requests need to go throug some middlewares: such as `CheckAuth`, `SetHeader`, `Logger`.

+The authtication of requests is done by the middleware `CheckAuth` and the middleware will check the sessionId within the cokie with the session mananger.

 ## Run the server

 WARN: The project is built on Go 1.14 and uses `Go Module`.
 If your go version is lower than this, the `go mod vendor` may cause errors.